oracle/weblogic-kubernetes-operator/documentation/staging/content/introduction/platforms/environments.md

 WebLogic Server and the WebLogic Kubernetes Operator are certified and supported on Oracle Cloud Native Environment:
 - Operator v2.6.0 is certified on Oracle Cloud Native Environment 1.1 and v3.2.5 is certified on Oracle Cloud Native Environment 1.3.
 - Operator v3.2.5 provides certified support of Oracle Cloud Native Environment 1.3 with Kubernetes 1.20.6 and CRI-O 1.20.2.

+#### Oracle Container Engine for Kubernetes

+Currently, we recommend that you use NFS version 3.0 for running WebLogic Server on Oracle Container Engine for Kubernetes.
+During certification, we found that when using NFS 4.0, the servers in the WebLogic domain went into a failed state intermittently.
+Because multiple threads use NFS (default store, diagnostics store, Node Manager, logging, and `domain_home`), there are issues when accessing the file store.
+These issues are removed by changing the NFS to version 3.0.

 #### Oracle Private Cloud Appliance (PCA) and Oracle Private Cloud at Customer (OPCC)